Skip to content

 The MITRE ATT&CK framework is a comprehensive matrix of tactics and techniques used by threat hunters and defenders to better classify attacks and assess an organization's risk.

-Every time you enable a rule, it appears in blue on the matrix in one or many cells.
+Whenever you filter the Rules Catalog, the matrix will update and rules will appear in blue on the matrix in one or many cells.
 Each cell represents an attack technique.
-The cells are clickable and enable you to see or disable the rules activated in each one.
+The cells are clickable and allow you to consult or enable missing rules.

 security_profile

-You can see how many rules are enabled in a cell by hovering over it.
+You can see how many rules are available in a cell by hovering over it.

-The color changes depending on the number of rules activated in one cell:
+The color changes depending on the number of rules contained in one cell:

-• Blue cells means rules are enabled.
-Darker cells mean there are multiple rules enabled for this technique and lighter cells mean there are only few rules enabled for this tactic.
+• Colored cells means they contain rules.
+Darker cells mean there are many rules for this technique and lighter cells mean there are only few rules enabled

-• A white cell means that no rules are activated in it.
+• A white cell means that no rules available in it

 Rule Details